Replacing Loose, Broken Or Missing Clay Roof Tiles

 A. This procedure includes guidance on replacing clay roof

-THIS WORK SHOULD BE ACCOMPLISHED BY A EXPERIENCED ROOFING
+THIS WORK SHOULD BE DONE BY AN EXPERIENCED ROOFING

 B. See 01100-07-S for general project guidelines to be